Grammatischer Wechsel: Within verb paradigms

-A process of levelling has meant that there are only few examples of this in the modern languages.
-In East and North Germanic, this levelling was almost complete before the earliest records, though Gothic and Old Norse did have traces of grammatischer Wechsel.
+A process of levelling has meant that there are only a few examples in the modern languages.
+In East and North Germanic, the levelling was almost complete before the earliest records, but Gothic and Old Norse had traces of grammatischer Wechsel.
 In Old English, too, the levelling had already begun to the extent that in some verbs the preterite singular had taken the consonant of the preterite plural.
-The only surviving example in Modern English is was:were, but a trace can also be seen in the adjective forlorn, which reflects the old participle of the verb to lose, or sodden, which is originally a participle of seethe.
+The only surviving example in Modern English is was-were, but a trace can also be seen in the adjective forlorn, which reflects the old participle of the verb to lose, or sodden, which is originally a participle of seethe.
 This latter is parallelled by German sieden, sott, gesotten.
-German also features d:t in leiden, litt, gelitten ("to suffer") and schneiden, schnitt, geschnitten ("to cut").
+German also features d-t in leiden, litt, gelitten ("to suffer") and schneiden, schnitt, geschnitten ("to cut").
 One example of h:g is ziehen, zog, gezogen ("to pull").
 All other cases have been levelled.
-Apart from the English copula mentioned above, the only occurrences of s:r in the modern languages are in Dutch: for example verliezen, verloor, verloren ("to lose") and verkiezen, verkoos, verkoren ("to choose").
+Apart from the English copula mentioned above, the only occurrences of s-r in the modern languages are in Dutch: verliezen, verloor, verloren ("to lose") and verkiezen, verkoos, verkoren ("to choose").